Ariel Logo

 Ariel Logo 1951

 The emblem looked like a real work of art.
 The image is based on a caduceus – a two-winged scepter entwined with two snakes.
-In Greek mythology, it was given by Apollo to his brother Hermes.
+In Greek mythology, it was given to Apollo’s brother, Hermes.
 It is a symbol of reconciliation and commerce; it was an important attribute of ambassadors going to the enemy’s camp.

 The wings connected the brand with the new owner.
 On the BSA emblem, the letter B had one wing.
-Ariel got two fenders, as it was closely involved in the manufacture of motorcycles, while for BSA, this was just one of the directions.
+Ariel got two fenders, as it was closely involved in motorcycle manufacture, while for BSA, this was just one of the directions.
 The wings themselves symbolized speed.
 They pointed to the knowledge of two motorcycle companies, which will allow you to create the best models.

 In the center of the scepter is a wheel from a motorcycle.
 Its spokes were intertwined, and the rim was formed by two snakes, whose heads and tails twisted around the scepter above and below.
 The snakes became the prototype of the past owners and the new owner.
 They made a peace deal and ended the dispute.
 In mythology, Hermes placed a scepter between two fighting snakes, and they instantly calmed down.
 After buying the brand, motorcycles came out under the BSA Ariel brand.